 To determine whether establishing a company requires a separate license, check the Centre for Registers and Information Systems website (some of the information is only available in Estonian).
 It pays to check whether you will need a license if your company is operating in any of the following fields of activity:

 Once you have ascertained if your field of activity requires any special permits, you need to take the following steps:

 - Establish a company either electronically or by visiting a notary – make sure that the correct EMTAK (Estonian Classification of Economic Activities) code has been assigned.
 The codes are available here.
 Only one main activity can be chosen.
 (If the company wishes to start operating in various fields, the one expected to produce the greatest turnover should be designated as the field of activity.)

-- Pay the state fee for submitting the licence application, whereas the amount of the state fee varies from licence to licence.
-The state fee amounts are listed in the State Fees Act and the payment instruction are available here.
+- Pay the state fee for submitting the license application, whereas the amount of the state fee varies from license to license The state fee amounts are listed in the State Fees Act and the payment instruction are available here.

 - Fill out the notice or application, and depending on the field of activity, submit it to the corresponding registrar, government agency or local government.
 Information on to whom a specific application should be submitted is available here.

 Economic activity notices are registered within one workday.
 Licence applications are reviewed within 30 days and when licences are issued, they are automatically entered in the register.